syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 private void SfGrid_QueryRowDragging(object sender, QueryRowDraggingEventArgs e) {
-     //e.From returns the index of the dragged row.
+     //e.From returns the index of the dragged frozen row.
      //e.To returns the index of the current row. if ((e.From > 2 && e.To < 6) && e.Reason == QueryRowDraggingReason.DragStarted)
         e.Cancel = true;